dustinnewman/dustinnewman.github.io/content/posts/journey-with-gans/index.md

 | Discriminator feature maps | 100    |
 | Image size                 | 64     |

-For all experiments here (except [ShellGAN](#shellgan)), I used the [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset: 200k 178 x 218 pixels images of celebrities.
-The full dataset is labelled, but I did not use them.
-As mentioned above, I used the implementation described by the paper authors for this, which you can view below.
+As mentioned above, I used the model architecture described by the paper authors for this.

 ```python
 generator = nn.Sequential(